 People are a constant and essential part of the professional world.
-Thus, there’s value for creatives in ensuring you’re prepared to tackle the personal level of your professional life in such way that your creativity has the space it needs to thrive, without ruining your professional relationships.
+Thus, there’s value for a creative team player in ensuring you’re prepared to tackle the personal level of your professional life in such a way that your creativity has the space it needs to thrive, without ruining your professional relationships.
 Or your chances at leadership.

 Part of the challenge is undoubtedly that intrinsic risk factor that can make others uncomfortable.
-But, a large part of it is also that creative thinker often work differently, in general.
-So, while thinking in an out-of-the-box manner is likely a large part of why you’re where you are and how you’ll get where you want to be, it can make it challenging to thrive in some settings.
+But, a large part of it is also that creative thinkers often work differently, in general.
+So, while thinking in an out-of-the-box manner is likely a large part of why you’re where you are.
+And how you’ll get where you want to be, it can make it challenging to thrive in some settings.